-It is a good idea to take an additional set of readings at the hottest time of the year, especially if the equipment is exposed to outdoor temperatures.
-Space is provided for the recording of three sets of readings.
-NOTE: Although the channel voltages may vary widely with temperature extremes, the accuracy will remain unaffected so long as each channel voltage falls within the acceptable limits as shown in table 5.3.
+It is a good idea to take an additional set of readings at the hottest time of the year, especially if the equipment is exposed to outdoor temperatures; space is provided for the recording of three sets of readings.
+NOTE: Although the channel voltages may vary widely with temperature extremes, the accuracy will remain unaffected so long as each channel voltage falls within the limits of +3V to +40Vdc.

-Channel voltages are measured between terminals at the Metering Unit terminal block with the LKP Metering Unit in service on an energized bus.
+Channel voltages are measured between terminals at the Metering Unit terminal block with the LKP meter unit in service on an energized bus.